Walk the Walls

 On the opposite side of the road is the south entrance to the Eldon Shopping Mall.

-At Low Friar Street 'The Gate' recently opened... a sparkling gigantic new multi million pound, sport, leisure, restaurant and shopping complex.
+At Low Friar Street is the 'The Gate' recently opened... a, sport, leisure, restaurant and shopping complex.

 Newcastle Gate Information.

 Walk on a little and you are back at St. Andrew's Church.
-You have completed the walk.
+The walk is now complete.